Visiting the obsessives on the day of the verdict.

 VICE: Hey, are you're here for Amanda?

 Giorgio: Not really.
-We were just walking around.
-It's a beautiful day.
-We saw the cameras and wanted to take a look.
+We were just walking around, it's a beautiful day.
+We saw the cameras and we wanted to take a look.

 What do you think of Amanda?